 A former WTB president, Ann Eppinger Port, has worked for many years as a freelance medical writer and editor.
 Her ongoing interests include complementary and energy-based healing modalities; Jewish history, spirituality, and mystical traditions.
 She is a Reiki Master, a Psych-K practitioner, and a Literacy Volunteer.
 She and her husband Howard are the parents of two sons.

 Sabra Reinhardt, a Baha’i, is part of an interfaith marriage, as her husband is a Christian.
 They have five children and two granddaughters.
 Sabra’s first career was in education.
 She’s currently the CFO of a small business and a family foundation.

 Cara Steiner is retired after working in public health nursing and health administration positions in Syracuse.
-She is the Co-Recording Secretary for WTB and takes minutes for the Council meetings.
-Born in an Ohio Mennonite family, Cara is a tutor with Literacy Volunteers and serves on the Auxiliary Board of the Onondaga County Health Dept. She enjoys traveling with her husband to see their children and families in North Carolina and Colorado.
+Born in an Ohio Mennonite family, Cara is a tutor with Literacy Volunteers and serves on the Auxiliary Board of the Onondaga County Health Department.
+She enjoys traveling with her husband to see their children and families in North Carolina and Colorado.
 They live in Syracuse and attend Plymouth Congregational United Church of Christ.